-You can specify a search path using pfFilePath(path) or with the environment variable PFPATH.
-You can specify any number of directories in this way.
-The search path consists of a colon (:) separated list of absolute or relative path names of the directories where data might reside.
-Directories are searched in the order given, beginning with those specified in PFPATH, followed by those specified by pfFilePath().
+You can specify a search path using pfFilePath(path), pfFilePathv(path1, ..., pathn, NULL), or with the environment variable PFPATH.
+You can specify any number of directories using pfFilePath() and a maximum of 64 using pfFilePathv().
+Colons separate path names on IRIX and Linux and semicolons on Windows.
+Since pfFilePathv() allows you to specify path names delimited by commas, it provides much more economy in coding compared to the use of pfFilePath(), where you must employ conditional code to accomodate cross-platform use.
+Directories are searched in the order given, beginning with those specified in PFPATH, followed by those specified by pfFilePath() or pfFilePathv().